 There are several ways to get to Machu Picchu by train:

-Overnight trip to Machu Picchu: This 2-day tour takes you from Cusco to Ollantaytambo, where you'll board the train for a scenic ride through the valley to Aguas Calientes.
+Overnight trip to Machu Picchu: This 2-day tour takes you from Cusco to Ollantaytambo, where you'll take a scenic ride through the valley to Aguas Calientes.
 Upon arrival in Aguas Calientes, you'll check into your hotel.
 The next day, you will explore Machu Picchu and return to Cusco.

-Sacred Valley + Machu Picchu: The Sacred Valley and Machu Picchu are two of Peru's most popular tourist destinations.
+Sacred Valley + Machu Picchu: are two of Peru's most popular tourist destinations.
 While the Sacred Valley is home to many Inca ruins, including the well-known site of Pisac, Machu Picchu is the country's most famous ruin and one of the Seven Wonders of the World.
 Combine these 2 excellent sites in just 2 days.

 What are the best trains for the Machu Picchu day trip?